in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 This 50 page troubleshooting guide and faq is our way of thanking you for choosing to learn from in28Minutes.

-If you do not find a good answer here, post a question with the following details:
+If you do not find a good answer here, I would request you post the following details in the question:
 - What are you trying to do?
 - What was the last working state?
 - What changes did you make?